Toontown-Mystery/Toontown-Mystery/useful/Patch Notes.md

 Forgot to change King Blueberry's times on feeding round.
 Tweaked minimum levels in FashionBoss and Doctor Elvis.
 Reduced the amount of Cogs that appear in Round 2 of Doctor Elvis and FashionBoss, again.

+Toontown Mystery: Update 3.2.3

+Added a new Gag Panel UI.
+Added a couple new street sign names...?
+Will mention soon. (work in progress) Slightly Changed the accuracy on Monokuma and Karen.
+Changed Lure rounds for single and group lures once again to hopefully avoid overpowedness of the lure.

+1 dollar bill - 4 > 3
+Minimagnet - 3 > 1
+5 dollar bill - 5 > 5
+Big Magnet - 4 > 2
+10 dollar bill - 8 > 7
+Hypno - 6 > 3
+Presentation - 10 > 4

+Some SOS cards have been buffed.
+Enjoy it. :)